bcyphers/cookies/recipe.md

 3. Sift dry ingredients and blend them into the main bowl.

-4. Stir in chocolate chips.
+4. Stir in chocolate chunks.

 5. Roll large spoonfuls of cookie dough into balls, then drop onto ungreased cookie sheet.
 Dough balls should be well separated on sheet.